bsara/FirehoseJS/README.md

     	1. mini
     	2. production

 * **[3]** The environment.
 Because the environment is usually inferred from the hostname, this is an optional override for when you are developing a browser client locally.
 For example, the test suite of Firehose.js runs on port `4011` to pose as if it's the browser app, but pointing to the local server and its test environment.
-You could run `http://localhost:4047` and the kb browser client would think it was running in production.
-Any links to any other browser clients would be to their production URLs.
+This only makes sense for running in dev or test.

 		0: development
 		1: test
-		2: beta
-		3: production

 * **[4]** The app.
 Running marketing on port \*\*\*1 would change nothing, except that Firehose.js assumes everything is running on it's designated port.
 So if the billing app was running on \*\*\*7, and you took some action that resulted in the browser app redirecting you to the marketing app, it would try to send you to \*\*\*4, because that's where it assumes it is running.
 In this scenario of not following the rules, it would say server could not be found because nothing is running at \*\*\*4.
 So, it's just in your best interest to learn these and run apps locally on the right fourth digit port number.